Blosberg/Nanopore_data_processing/README.md

 skipped).
 You must also provide  the genome location, genome version and path to input and output folders.

 The second step is to configure your executables.
 The assumption here is that you will be using guix; if you are working from the MDC in Berlin then everything is already setup for this purpose --otherwise, you may have to adapt the following steps to your system.

-Navigate to the repository's subfolder `guix` and create your environment from the manifest file that is provided:
+Navigate to the repository's subfolder `guix` and create your environment from the manifest file that is provided with the following command:

-`/gnu/remote/bin/guixr package -p $PWD/.guix-profile -m manifest.scm` --note that this text is the contents of the file `generate_env_from_manifest.txt`, so you should just be able to type `source generate_env_from_manifest.txt`.
-Guix will then go about configuring the executables that you will need to run the pipeline (which will take some time.
-Go for lunch).
+`/gnu/remote/bin/guixr package -p $PWD/.guix-profile -m manifest.scm`

+Note that this text is the contents of the file `generate_env_from_manifest.txt`, so you should just be able to type `source generate_env_from_manifest.txt`.
+Guix will then go about configuring the executables that you will need to run the pipeline into a prepared environment which can then be used whenever you want.
+This will take some time; go for lunch.

-Once that's finished, for any future terminal session in which you want to run the pipeline, you should navigate to the `guix` subfolder and type: `source load_env.sh` to load your environment.
+Once that's finished, for any future terminal session in which you want to run the pipeline, you should navigate to the `guix` subfolder and type:

+`source load_env.sh`

+to load your environment.
 Assuming your config file is setup (see below), you should then simply be able to type `Snakemake` and everything will run.

 This pipeline is a work in progress, but feedback is welcome; if you encounter any problems, please email Brendan.Osberg@mdc-berlin.de

 ## config file